rajanphadnis/psp-data-viewer/docs/docs/webapp/intro.md

 # Intro

-- Why make it?

-- How to access it?

-- Point to "getting started" references for a few different languages
+Inspired by a weird combination of Borg and Telemetron.

+Access the Webapp here: [https://psp.rajanphadnis.com](https://psp.rajanphadnis.com)

+And the Admin console here: [https://psp-admin.rajanphadnis.com](https://psp-admin.rajanphadnis.com)

-- talk about timezones: data is shown in your local timezone, but stored in the database in UTC time
+data is shown in your local timezone, but stored in the database in UTC time

+## Roadmap:

+Progress is made whenever I'm bored, but here are the features I'll eventually implement:

+- Custom Channels (calc channels)
+- Better axes merging and consolidation (similar axes are merged into one axis)
+- Easy access to full data export
+- Popup to provide code samples to access data that is currently visible
+- Guided tour